subatomicglue/angular5-cli-lazy/README.md

 well known method of using Angular `Router` URL routes.

 # Background
-In angular, NgModules will be compiled out to separate .js files, which gives the opportunity to lazy-load them much later after the application has been running.
+In Angular, `NgModule`s will be compiled out to separate `.js` files, which gives the opportunity to lazy-load them much later after the application has been running.
 We can structure the application to load only the minimal amount upfront, for a faster page-load experience, then later load additional modules as the user navigates the app.

+Historically, it has been well documented how to lazy-load NgModules based on URL route changes.
+However, it's been less well-documented how one might lazy-load an `NgModule` using a function call (not tied to Angular route changes).

+# Restrictions
-We only show how to load known modules.
+- We only show how to load known modules.

-This will not work to load an unknown module (useful e.g. in Ad systems where customer gives a new bundle of code with their Ad to an already running system.)
+- This will not work to load an unknown module (useful e.g. in Ad systems where customer gives a new bundle of code with their Ad to an already running system.)

-# About LazyLoaderService
+# Documentation for LazyLoaderService
 ```
 Lazy load an NgModule's .js bundle, instantiate a component
 Refactored from demo: https://github.com/alexzuza/angular-cli-lazy